jbreckmckye/nortis/README.md

 then the logic could be translated piecemeal into C.

 As a web developer the most obvious technology for prototyping was JavaScript: it's simple, concise, easy to debug, and it sports the HTML5 `<canvas>` graphics API.
-"Notris" came together very quickly
+Things came together very quickly

 <p align="center">
   <img src="blog/web.png" width=50% height=50% alt="web version of tetris">